mahfujur1/Face-mask-Classification-PyTorch/README.md

 # Transfer Learning for Face-mask Classification using PyTorch

-In this repo, I am going to apply transfer learning in two ways to classify the mask image.
+In this repo, I am going to apply transfer learning in two ways for face-mask classification.

 ### This code is tested on PyTorch=0.4.1